 As the Director of the Utah Criminal Justice Center, our team provides organizations with research, training, and technical assistance grounded in scientific evidence to prevent and reduce crime and victimization among all communities, with an understanding that approaches must be tailored to the contextual needs of organizations and the diverse populations they serve.

 Much of my work investigating justice-involved women’s distinct pathways and needs involves an assessment instrument I helped create, the Women’s Risk Needs Assessment (WRNA).
 I am the Research Director for the WRNA, which is the only peer-reviewed, validated risk and strength assessment instrument specifically designed by and for system-involved women.
-As a result, the Utah Criminal Justice Center is currently the central business, research, training, and development center for the suite of WRNA instruments.
+The Utah Criminal Justice Center is currently the central business, research, training, and development center for the suite of WRNA instruments.

 As a result of my scholarship.
 I am often sought as an expert witness among human rights organizations on the issue of incarcerated women, such as testifying to the U.S. Commission on Civil Rights.
 I take my public servant role seriously, and believe in the ethos of public criminology, illustrated by taking on such roles as a Commissioner for the Nevada Sentencing Commission.
 Additionally, I frequently work alongside correctional industry leaders in both government and non-profit sectors to improve outcomes on behalf of system-involved women and their families.

-I also have an established record of academic leadership by serving as the Editor-in-Chief of a major academic journal, Criminal Justice and Behavior (Impact Factor: 2.801).
+I also have an established record of academic leadership by serving as the Editor-in-Chief of a major academic journal in the criminology discipline for five years, Criminal Justice and Behavior (Impact Factor: 2.801).
 The journal achieved a 1st place ranking in 2019 on Google Scholar in the Criminology, Criminal Law, and Policing section.

 In 2014, I delivered a TEDx talk behind the walls of the Washington Corrections Center for Women titled, "Judging Societies by Women's Prisons" alongside incarcerated women who also shared their stories during the TEDx.
 For the full slate of inside and outside speakers during the event, see this YouTube site.